CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

     | `target_debt_fraction` |  `uint256` | New Target Debt Fraction |

     !!! warning
-        This function can only be called by the `admin` of the contract, which is the CurveOwnershipAgent.
-Therefor it requires a DAO vote to change this parameter.
+        This function can only be called by the `admin` of the contract, the CurveOwnershipAgent.
+Therefore it requires a DAO vote to change this parameter.

     ??? quote "Source code"